MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

     _Creating a new database_

-1. Enter the name of your Mobile App as the database name, and then click **Target Server**.
+1. Enter the name of your Azure Mobile App as the database name, and then click **Target server**.

 	> Using the same name for your Mobile App and SQL database is NOT a requirement.
 It is simply a convenience for working this lab.